7astro7/leetcode/java/README.md

 # How to run this code

-__Building with Maven__

-To run all tests, compile source with Maven 3.6.3:
+To run all tests once Docker image is built:

-    $ mvn install
+    $ docker run [image name] mvn package